School and College Accommodations

 Online Kindergarten - High School Education

 For children and teens that physically cannot attend a brick and mortar school, there are several FREE options online that will allow them to progress through their education.
 These are full time schools that are paid for by your tax dollars when you enroll (the money going to the brick and mortar school is diverted to the online public school of your choice).
-Students in kindergarten through 12th grade can enroll in these programs.
-Full time online education is a good option if homeschooling becomes necessary.
-These programs are FREE.

 If you are homeschooling, using a tutor, or partially home bound, you might find the resources of the Khan Academy to be helpful.
 It is a free unlimited access resource with excellent videos for learning a wide variety of subjects.
 They provide units in math, science, art, computer programming and so many more.
 In addition, they have videos for test preparation for the SAT, MCAT, NCLEX-RN and many others.